 Point is, the guy has chops, and has shown them time and again.

-So as a fan of his work, it boggles my mind how he's been relegated to the realm of direct-to-video movies of late.
-Sure, there's plenty of rumors out there about how difficult he was to work with, and he's not 20 and sexy anymore, so maybe he's not as marketable as he used to be, but how can no one want to cast him in good roles anymore?
+So as a big fan of his work, it boggles my mind how he's been relegated to the realm of Direct-to-Video movies of late.
+Sure, there's plenty of rumors out there about how difficult he was to work with, and he's not exactly 20-years-old and sexy anymore, so maybe he's not as marketable as he used to be, but how can no one want to cast him in good roles anymore?

 Anywho, he's in Riddle, which was one of the reasons we were interested in seeing it... so, yeah.